Stairdeck/scpOnlineDiscordBot/README.md

 Release has two versions built: for linux and windows.

-But you can download sources and compilation for system you need.
+But you can download sources and make a compilation for the system you need.

 ## Configuration
 Example config.json